With Deepfactor, you can achieve the following goals

 - Observe your running workloads (container instances / non-containerized applications) for runtime risks

 - Co-relate findings from static artifact scans and running workloads

 Support matrix for artifact scanning #

-Support matrix for OS packages detection #
+Support matrix for Container Scans #

 Deepfactor detects official OS packages installed using the package manager and does not detect self-compiled packages/binaries.
 The following table shows the list of supported distributions.

 |Alpine Linux||2.2 – 2.7, 3.0 – 3.17, edge||Installed by apk||Fixed only|

 |Red Hat Universal Base Image||7, 8, 9||Installed by yum/rpm||Fixed and Unfixed|